 The question I asked 50 women...

 Any time I am invited to give a talk, teach something, or impart some wisdom I am always struck with two inner dialogues.
 The first is always excitement and says, "I can't wait!"
-But inevitably the second one that can't help but chime in is dismay, "Who am I to impart wisdom?
+But inevitably the second one can't help but chime in with dismay: "Who am I to impart wisdom?
 I am not famous, popular, important..."